Essentials of Productive Teams

 Date & Time

-- Discover the key steps and competencies to build an efficient and effective team
+- The key steps and competencies in building effective teams

 - Understanding conflict within teams